stiero/quartic/README.md

 I use the Miniconda Python distribution on my machine, and so I created a separate conda virtual environment for this project (clone file included).

-To clone an identical environment in your local setup, navigate to the repository and run
+To clone an identical environment in your local setup -

 ```sh
 cd env
 conda create --name your_env_name --file quartic_env.txt
 ```

-Then activate your environment by running
+To activate your environment -

 ```sh
 source activate your_env_name